Docker setup

 To run Lisk Core in Docker, firstly it is necessary to install the Docker engine.
 Determine if your platform can run Docker as described below.

-Please refer to https://docs.docker.com/engine/installation
+Please refer to the Docker installation page.

-Please refer to the Docker installation for ubuntu
+Please refer to the Docker installation for ubuntu.

-Configure Docker, in order that it can be run without sudo rights: linux post install
+Configure Docker, in order that it can be run without sudo rights: linux post install.

 |